Kraigie/nostrum/README.md

 # Mixcord

 Mixcord is a wrapper for the Discord API made in [Elixir](http://elixir-lang.org/).

+This is more of a project for me to learn Elixir than it is to be used widely.
+Feel free to contribute.

 ## Installation